blueprinted-io/.github/profile/README.md

 - Attribution is requested for any public or commercial use.
 - See LICENSE.md for details.
-- “blueprinted.io” and associated branding are trademarks of [Your Name/Company].
+- “blueprinted.io” and associated branding are trademarks of Ewan Matheson/blueprinted.io.

 We strongly encourage contributions, peer review, and adaptation—if you make it better, please open a PR!